-With our Canadian farm specialist on board we set out from Rocky Mountain House this morning to meet with farmers and ranchers typical of the region.
+With our Canadian farm specialist, Norm Flore on board, we set out from Rocky Mountain House this morning to meet with farmers and ranchers typical of the region.
 Over the next few days we will visit highly successful farming operations.
 We will also visit a Hutterite colony where very traditional lifestyles belie the sophistication of their large scale farming operations.

 Our general route takes us from Rocky Mountain House, through to Red Deer and onto Drumheller.